 Pursuant to N.C.
-Gen. Stat. § 62-110.8, DEC has completed the first RFP solicitation under the Competitive Procurement of Renewable Energy Program and is currently in the contracting phase for the second RFP.
-In summary, the final results from Tranche 1 and the initial results from Tranche 2 appear to have been successful, procuring approximately 1,049 MW of resources at prices below administratively-established avoided costs, pending Tranche 2 on-going contract negotiations.
+Gen. Stat. § 62-110.8, DEP has completed the first RFP solicitation under the Competitive Procurement of Renewable Energy Program and is currently in the contracting phase for the second RFP.
+In summary, the final results from Tranche 1 and the initial results from Tranche 2 have been successful, procuring approximately 162 MW of resources at prices below administratively-established avoided costs.
 Details concerning the CPRE program can be found in the annual CPRE Program Plan filing, which is Attachment II to this document.